Paul Giamatti biography

 Setting the bar high once again, Giamatti took the lead in the seven-part HBO miniseries John Adams in 2008, for which he won an Emmy, a Golden Globe, a SAG Award and a Television Critics Association Award.
 Barney’s Version (2010) and Too Big to Fail (2011) would also mean awards gold for Giamatti, as between the two he would walk away with another Golden Globe and another SAG Award.

 As the new century evolved, so did Giamatti’s career, and his diverse roles no longer came as such a surprise.
-In films as varied as Win-Win, The Hangover Part II and Rock of Ages, Giamatti continued to draw from deep within to build one stellar performance after the next, and his career shows no signs of slowing down, with 10 more films in the can, currently filming or in preproduction as of late 2012.
+In films as varied as Win-Win, The Hangover Part II and Rock of Ages, Giamatti continued to draw from deep within to build one stellar performance after the next, and his career shows no signs of slowing down.